 Examples include distribution by gender, region, country, state etc.

 Distribution reports are available

 for the subscriber fields for which the Form input

 is set to Radio buttons, Drop-down menus

-Here is an example using a US State custom field and further segmenting by clicks/views from a specific campaign:
+Here is an example using a country custom field and further segmenting by a specific list:

 The timeline reports, also called trend reports, show unique views, clicks and opt-outs by day.

 Note that unique in this context refers on a single day and not overall.